Laws // Lois

 Article 5.
 Until the Prime Minister otherwise directs, the seat of the Government of Aquria-Catopolis is Catstontinople.

 Article 6.
-All Government of Aquria-Catopolis officials are accountable to their actions and may be recalled at any time by the Prime Minister.
+Every Government of Aquria-Catopolis official is accountable for their actions and may be recalled at any time by the Prime Minister.

 Article 7.
-The Prime Minister appoints Ministers to the Cabinet to preside over a specific Ministry and to advise the Prime Minister on governance in their sector.
+The Prime Minister may appoint Ministers to the Cabinet to preside over a specific Ministry and to advise the Prime Minister on governance in their sector.

 The Prime Minister may delegate power to a Ministry to make autonomous decisions, subject nonetheless to the abolishment or alteration by the Prime Minister.